Estimating Large Language Model Capabilities without Labeled Test Data: Experiments

-\paragraph{Model Architecture Ablation.} Across three meta-model structures, the XGBoost meta-model overall provides the most accurate estimation as it has the lowest MAE for 20 out of 36 evaluations. \footnote{Grouping by the meta-model structures, we have a total of 12 $\times$ 3 featurization methods and result in 36 evaluation settings} The average MAE is 6.72 for XGBoost meta-models, 8.12 for MLP meta-models, and 7.13 for 3-NN meta-models.
+\paragraph{Ablation on Model Architecture} Across three meta-model structures, the XGBoost meta-model overall provides the most accurate estimation as it has the lowest MAE for 7 out of 12 evaluation settings.
+The average MAE is 5.88 for XGBoost meta-models, 5.94 for 3-NN meta-models, and 7.18 for MLP meta-models.
 Surprisingly, 3-NN meta-models have a lower average MAE than MLP meta-models despite having a simpler model structure.
+In Figure \ref{fig:acc_pred}, we show that the XGBoost meta-model provides well-correlated accuracy estimation across 4 different evaluation settings.

-\paragraph{Feature Ablation.} We consider three featurization methods as described in Section \ref{sec:features}.
-Table \ref{tab:full_results} in the appendix shows that the best overall accuracy estimation for all settings is attained by using the confidence vectors as meta-features (26 out of 36 evaluations).
+\paragraph{Ablation on Featurization Methods} We consider three featurization methods as described in Section \ref{sec:features}.
+Table \ref{tab:full_results} in the appendix shows that the best overall accuracy estimation for all settings is attained by using the confidence vectors as meta-features (achieves the lowest MAE for 26 out of 36 evaluation settings).
 The average MAE is 6.27 for $conf$, 8.34 for $embed$, and 7.36 for $ce$.
-Further, using $conf$ as features demonstrates a more dominant advantage for all CBQA tasks --- achieving the least MAE for 11 out of 12 evaluations.
+Further, using $conf$ as features demonstrates a more dominant advantage for all CBQA tasks, achieving the lowest MAE for 11 out of 12 evaluation settings.

-\paragraph{Oracle baselines indicate useful accuracy estimations.} In comparison to the Oracle baselines, the meta-model outperforms the $oracle^{32}$ baseline in all settings for MMLU and MCQA except for LLaMA-13B on MCQA (achieves $oracle^{16}$), and the $oracle^{16}$ baseline in all settings for CBQA except for LLaMA-13B (achieves $oracle^{8}$).
-Our best-achieving meta-model is attained by using XGBoost as the meta-model and $conf$ as the meta-feature on MCQA datasets and it achieves the $oracle^{128}$ baseline.
-This is equivalent to estimating the accuracy using 128 annotations.